MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 :::image type="content" source="images/automotive-connectivity-and-data-solution-data-analytics.svg" alt-text="Diagram of the data analytics." border="false"lightbox="images/automotive-connectivity-and-data-solution-data-analytics.svg":::

 1. The *vehicle messaging services* layer provides telemetry, events, commands, and configuration messages from the bidirectional communication to the vehicle.
-1. The *IT & Operations* layer provides information about the software running on the vehicle and the associated cloud services.
+1. The *IT & Operations* layer provides information about the software running on the vehicle and the associated cloud *digital services*.
-1. Raw data from the vehicle is processed to create insights and actions.
+1. Data engineers use **Notebooks** and **Kusto Query Language (KQL) Query sets** to analyze the data; create data products, and configure pipelines.
+[Microsoft Copilot in Fabric](/fabric/get-started/copilot-fabric-overview) supports the development process.
-    1. Pipelines process messages into a more refined state.
+1. **Pipelines** process messages into a more refined state.
 Pipelines enrich and deduplicate the messages, create key performance indicators and prepare training data sets for Machine Learning
+1. Engineers and Business users visualize the data using **Power BI** or **real time dashboards**.
-    2. Enriched vehicle data is analyzed to create events such predictive maintenance requests.
+1. Data engineers use **reflex** to analyze enriched vehicle data in near-real time to create events such as predictive maintenance requests.
-1. Different applications consume refined and aggregated data.
-    1. Visualization using Power BI or real time dashboards
-    1. Business integration using Logic Apps for connections to the Dataverse and Dynamics 365
+1. Data Engineers configure business integration of eevents and insights with with **Logic Apps**.
+The workflows update systems of record such as Dynamics 365 and the dataverse.
-1. ML Studio consumes generated training data to create or update ML models.
+1. **ML Studio** consumes generated training data to create or update ML models.
-1. Data engineers use Notebooks and Kusto Query Language (KQL) Query sets to analyze the data and create data products supported by [Microsoft Copilot in Fabric](/fabric/get-started/copilot-fabric-overview).

 ### Scalability